Glenda J Ashleigh

 Wedding Ceremony Keepsakes

 At the end of the ceremony everyone is excited.
-Everyone congratulates the happy couple or gathers for photographs, and this is the critical time when keepsake items are misplaced or overlooked.
-Small items such as keepsakes, and the Presentation Marriage Certificate are treasured items that are easily lost in the excitement of the day.
-The Presentation Marriage Certificate is not replaceable and if it is mislaid or damaged, apply to the Registry for advice.
+Everyone congratulates the happy couple or gathers for photographs, and this is the critical time when keepsake items are often misplaced or overlooked.
+The Presentation Marriage Certificate and your keepsakes are treasured items that are easily lost in the excitement of the day.
+The Presentation Marriage Certificate is not replaceable, however if it is mislaid or damaged, you will need to apply to the Registry for advice.

 You can avoid the stress and worry of locating misplaced items if you prepare well.
 After all, you want to enjoy those wonderful moments of your wedding and make beautiful memories of your special day.